I Got Back With My Ex After 10 Years Apart

 People reach out to their exes all the time, of course, but there’s a difference between sending a “U up?” text to someone you matched with on Hinge last year and reconnecting with a long-term partner from five plus years ago because your circumstances have changed or your priorities have shifted after a period of personal growth.

-When 30-year-old Jasmine* matched with a man she’d dated 10 years prior on Tinder, she was unrecognizable from her early 20s self: she had glasses, and her hair was a completely different colour and length.
-Her ex didn’t even realize it was the woman he’d dated before.
+When 30-year-old Jasmine* matched with a man she’d dated 10 years prior on Tinder, she was unrecognisable from her early 20s self: she had glasses, and her hair was a completely different colour and length.
+Her ex didn’t even realise it was the woman he’d dated before.
 Jasmine assumed he’d swiped right by accident.
-“He said that while he didn't realize it was me, he’d be happy to meet up for drinks to catch up as so much time had passed.”
+“He said that while he didn't realise it was me, he’d be happy to meet up for drinks to catch up as so much time had passed.”

 Jasmine had initiated the breakup because of their divergent goals: he wanted to travel, while she was “more of a homebody” and was about to start college.
 In the decade that followed, they both had other serious long-term relationships that ended for their own reasons, and got to live out their 20s without each other.